dwest85/election-analysis/README.md

 # election-analysis

 # Project Overview
-I used the raw elction results of a recent election to complete the following tasks:
+I used the raw elction results of a recent Colorado-based election to complete the following tasks:

 1. Calculate the total number of votes cast in the election.
 2. Compiled a list of candidates.
 3. Calculated the total number and percentage of votes each candidate received.
 4. Determined the winner based on the voting results.
+5. Iterate through the voting results to seperate county votes.
+6. Discover the largest voting county based on the results.
-5. Wrote the results to the election_analysis.txt file.
+7. Wrote the results to the election_analysis.txt file.

 # Data used/ Software/ Resources and Analysis Folders
 1. Data Source (Resoucres): election_results.csv